 Field thistle is a native biennial or short lived perennial (monocarpic) thistle growing in much of the eastern half of the U.S. and Canada.
 It can be found growing in meadows, wood edges and openings, field borders, abandoned fields, pastures and roadsides.
 Field thistle initially grows in a basal rosette form (circle of leaves originating from one growing point at the soil surface).

-Plants only form flowering stems after growing through at least one winter and sometimes 2 or 3.
-Stems grow 2 to 8 inches tall and are branched on the upper third.
+Plants only form flowering stems after growing through at least one winter and sometimes two or three.
+Stems grow 2–8 inches tall and are branched on the upper third.
 Stems have white hairs, and lack the spiny wings found on many non-native thistles.
 Leaves alternate on the stem and have deep spine-tipped lobes.
 Leaves have a distinctive white mat of fine hairs on the undersides and sparse, week hairs on the upper surface.

 The lavender pink to light pink, or rarely white flower heads are about 2 inches across and consist of many narrow tube-shaped flowers about 1½ inches long.
 Flowers billow out from a narrow base, forming a distinctive mushroom shape.
 The flower base has overlapping green bracts with white center-lines and sharply angled, thin needle like spines.
 Field thistle can be found blooming from late summer to fall, with individual plants bloom for about a month.
 Seeds have long downy plumes that aid dispersal by the wind.
 Plants typically have a large central taproot with some coarse rope-like secondary roots.